Building Authentic School and Family Partnerships:

 — Acquire resources that help them identify and address the needs of students and caregivers in the school community.

-2. To build authentic school-family partnerships, consider providing opportunities for caregivers to create community with each other without the presence of school leaders, educators, or staff.
+— Provide, together with staff, opportunities for caregivers to participate in creating, implementing, and assessing decisions in the learning environment. - To build authentic school-family partnerships, consider providing opportunities for caregivers to create community with each other without the presence of school leaders, educators, or staff.

 Initial steps to provide these opportunities include: